Dual-Space Invariance as a Universal Criterion for Multifractal Critical States: Numerical verification

 \section{Numerical verification}

-To verify our theoretical predictions, we perform systematic numerical simulations to investigate critical states in two representative quasiperiodic models.
+To verify previous predictions, we perform numerical simulations to investigate critical states in two representative quasiperiodic models.
 These systems are chosen because their Hamiltonians can be represented exactly in both position and momentum spaces, making them ideal for analysis.